saksham-joshi/ResourceGod/README.md

 8. upload_forum.html : this file contains the interface from where users can upload resource and contribute to resource god.

 ## NOTE :
 If you have any suggestion about the improvement of UI of Resource God, Please let me know ...
-We will be thankful to you!
+I will be thankful to you!